 0207.
 A library of 'As Fitted' drawings, including Site Plans, Location Maps and system documentation is generated from site survey and/or assembled from extant information to form the CM baseline for all MOD ICT.
 Drawing content and standards are fully documented at Chapter 12.

 Change Control

 0208.
 All changes to a CIDA controlled facility must go through a Change Control (CC) procedure to obtain CIDA endorsement before the change is implemented.
-An example of an acceptable CIDA 'CC process' is documented at Chapter 04
+Full details are documented at Chapter 4.

 Configuration Status Accounting